Md-Sojib-Khan/B12-A5-Emergency-Hotline/readme.md

 2.ID return single element or null but Class return HTMLCollection (like array) 3.Did't support multiple elements by ID but class support multiple elements

-What is the difference between querySelector and querySelectorAll 1.QuerySelector selects the first element that matches a CSS selector but querySelectorAll Selects all elements that match a CSS selector.
+the difference between querySelector and querySelectorAll 1.QuerySelector selects the first element that matches a CSS selector but querySelectorAll Selects all elements that match a CSS selector.
 2.f no match querySelector Returns null querySelectorAll Returns empty NodeList
----

 **How do you create and insert a new element into the DOM?**
 1.Create the element using document.createElement() method